avl/aselect/README.md

 # ASelect

-This is a rust crate intended to provide a solution to two potential pitfalls of the tokio `select!`-macro.
-While said macro is useful, it has two error-prone characteristics, especially when used in loops:
+This is a rust crate intended to provide an opinionated solution to two potential pitfalls when the tokio `select!`-macro is used in loops.
+While said macro is useful, it has two error-prone characteristics, when used in loops:

  * Each invocation of `select!` will cancel all but one future.
  * Handlers with async blocks may starve all select arms (when one `select!` arm